-7. Keep the braggadocious chatter to a minimum, if you must give it place at all.
+7. Keep the braggadocious chatter to a minimum, if you must give it a place at all.
 People are interested in your achievements only to the extent that they ask.
 Be modest, but truthful.
-You remember Gaston from Beauty and the Beast?
+Do you remember Gaston from Beauty and the Beast?
 He was quite the spectacle, doting on and admiring himself in every mirror he passed, reminding each person he came in contact with that he was the absolute best of everyone and everything.
 How many friends did he have?
 His sidekick, Lefou was loyal to him out of sheer obligation, a need to be liked (which he wasn’t), combined with a crippling fear of rejection and insufficiency.
 People liked hanging out with Gaston until his novelty wore off, and if you remember correctly, it wore off rather quickly.

 8. Let’s revisit active listening, being mindful, in the present moment.
 Active listening, simply put, is giving the present moment your everything.
 It’s more than hearing someone, it’s giving your full, undivided attention.
 Get off your phone.
 Unless you have an emergency situation, which you won’t, put your phone away.
 You have voicemail, and interrupting is not cool.
 Ever.
 It’s rude to entertain a separate conversation when you’re already involved in one.
 Give your entire being to the present moment, and listen intently.
 Enjoy this moment.
 You can never get it back.